rajdeepadak/ANPR-using-Image-Processing-and-Deep-Learning/README.md

 The ANPR algorithm uses yolo to detect number plates.
 The cropped image of the detected number plates are then pre-processed to highlight only individual characters (numbers and alphabets).
 A trained CNN model then converts previously identified characters into text format.

 # Outputs
-1. Image of a car with visible number plate.
+1. Image of a car with visible number plate:
 ![](Test_Image_Car.png)

 2. Detected Numberplate: